Zaphod's Guide to Safely Consuming PGGB Plus

 Folder Paths and Permissions

-Please make sure you have Read permission to the input folder and read/write permission to the output folder.
-In addition to this, PGGB needs write permission to:
+Please make sure you have Read permission to the input folder and read/write permission to the output and temp folders.

 System Requirements